pmurphy316/homework_unit15/class_2_Week_15_Web_Vulnerabilities_and_Hardening_Homework_SubmissionFile (1).md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:
+   - Factor 1:PIN and Password

-   - Factor 2:
+   - Factor 2:Knowledge Factors

-   - Factor 3:
+   - Factor 3:Possession Factors

-   - Factor 4:
+   - Factor 4:Inherence Factors

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer:
+Answer:True

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer:
+Answer:True

 4. What is a constrained user interface?

-Answer:
+Answer: An authentication method that uses only a single type of authentication credentials instead of a multi factor authentication.

 ----
 ____